scds/intro-python/lessons/lesson2.md

 ## Assigning Values to Variables

-To create a variable in Python, we need to use this format:
+The format to create a variable is:

 ```python
 identifier = value
 ```

-Suppose we wanted to assign "myVariable" the value of 10.
+Suppose we wanted to assign `myVariable` the value of 10.
 We would do

 ```python
 myVariable = 10
 ```

-The line above is read as "myVariable is assigned the value of 10."
+The line above is read as "`myVariable` is assigned the value of 10."

-If we decide later on that we want to reassign the value of "myVariable" to something else, we would again do
+If we decide later on that we want to reassign the value of `myVariable` to something else, we would again do

 ```python
 myVariable = <new value>
 ```

-and that would set the value of myVariable to our new value.
+and that would set the value of `myVariable` to our new value.

 {: .new-title }
 > Exercise                                             <!-- This is where you edit the title -->
 >
-> What is the value of `a` after this code is executed?
+> What is the value of **a** after this code is executed?
 >
 > ```python
 > a = 5